Grimstad: Name

+The municipality is named after the historic town of Grimstad (Grómstǫð).
+The first element is the name of after the old Grøm farm.
+The farm name is the combination of two items.
+First, the old local river name Gróa which comes from the word gróa which means "to grow" and the second part is heimr which means "home" or "abode".
+The last element of the name is stǫð which means "landing place" or "harbour".
+The town's name was originally spelled Grømstad, when Norway was part of the Kingdom of Denmark-Norway.
+At some point, the spelling of the name was misunderstood and became spelled as "Grimstad" during the registration of Norwegian cities and small places.

 Coat of arms

 The coat of arms was granted in 1899 and was based upon a seal of the city dating back to 1847.
-The blue and yellow arms show a brig as a symbol for the importance of fishing and shipping to the city.
+The blazon is "Azure, a brig above three barrulets wavy Or".
+This means the arms have a blue field (background) and the charge is a two-masted brig, a type of sailing ship, on top of three wavy lines which symbolize the ocean.
+The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+The arms usually have a mural crown above the shield.
+The design was chosen as a symbol for the importance of fishing and shipping.

 Churches

 The Church of Norway has four parishes (sokn) within the municipality of Grimstad.
 It is part of the Vest-Nedenes prosti (deanery) in the Diocese of Agder og Telemark.

 History

 Grimstad lies within the boundaries of the ancient parish of Fjære.
 It is reportedly first mentioned as a harbor in the 16th century.
 Eight years after he was deposed, Christian II of Denmark–Norway (1513–1523) attempted to recover his kingdoms.
 A tempest scattered his fleet off the Norwegian coast, and on 24 October 1531, they took refuge at Grimstad.
 On 1 July 1532, he surrendered to his rival, King Frederick I of Denmark, in exchange for a promise of safe conduct.
 King Frederick failed to honor his promise and imprisoned Christian until he died.

 An inn is recorded at Grimstad as early as 1607.
 In 1622, Grimstad became a recognized harbor under the town of Arendal.
 By 1747, Grimstad was identified as a sailing community and a recognized haunt of smugglers.
-During the Napoleonic Wars, England blockaded Norway.
-In 1811, an English brig entered the harbor to capture blockade runners, but was vigorously repulsed and did not return.
+During the Napoleonic Wars, the British Royal Navy blockaded Grimstad; on 16 March 1811, the British frigate Venus entered Grimstad's harbour to capture four Dano-Norwegian merchantmen sheltering there.
+Royal Marines from Venus captured the sloop Frau Maria but were eventually forced to abandoned her and row back to Venus.

 John Frederik Classen, who owned the Frolands Værk (an ironworks), obtained concessions to export and import through Grimstad and bypass Arendal with its customs dues.
 Grimstad was awarded market town status in 1816.
 The Nørholm farm in Grimstad was the home of Knut Hamsun in the early 20th century.